Planning a trip to Germany? Great! This Germany Travel Guide will help you with just that.

 Nowadays, Germany has one of the most powerful economies in the world and is an important member state of the EU.
 Angela Merkel is the Chancellor.

-And that’s it!
-I hope this information about Germany will help you decide where to go in Germany and plan your own trip there.
+And that's it!
+I hope this Germany travel guide will help you decide where to go in Germany and plan your own trip there.